dfennell42/LCO-Workflow/Workflow_Guide.md

 The workflow can also add pairs of atoms to the structure.
 To add atoms, run command `wf addpairs`.
 The workflow will then prompt the user to determine if the new structures should be generated from the pristine structures, vacancy structures, or existing adsorption structures.
 It will then ask which species the new pair(s) should be attached to, the index of the pair(s) to add new atoms to, and the species of the new atoms.
 The workflow then modifies the structures and generates the input files in a new subdirectory under `VASP_inputs` called `{Element}_Pairs_Added` where {Element} is the symbol of the species added.

 ### Running Calculations:
 Once the set of structures has been created and all desired vacancy structures have been generated, the user executes the command `wf submit`.
-This command copies the Bash submission script to each directory, then submits each calculation to the scheduling queue.
-By default, the workflow will submit all structural optimization calculations.
+This command copies the Bash submission script to each directory, checks to see if the calculation has already been run by checking for 'OUTCAR', then submits each calculation to the scheduling queue.
+By default, the workflow will submit all structural optimization calculations that have yet to be run.
 However, if the user wishes to only submit calculations for the vacancy or adsorption structures, the command can be executed with `--vac`/`-v` or `--add`/`-a`, respectively.
+Additionally, if the user wishes to rerun a calculation, using option `--force`/`-f` will submit all calculations, regardless of run status.

 To check if the calculations have completed properly, the user can execute `wf check`.
 This will check OUTCAR for a number of errors, and will also check if the calculations are still running, were cancelled, or timed out.
 In order to check the SLURM output files, the files must follow the default SLURM naming convention of ***slurm-%j.out***, where %j is the job ID.